rsnodgrass/gitinspector/README.md

 This replaces the need to manually calculate and specify `--since` and `--until` dates for quarterly analysis.

 ### Configuration System
 GitInspector uses a standardized `team_config.json` file for configuration.
-This file can contain both team member definitions and repository paths:
+This file can contain team member definitions, local repository paths, and GitHub repository references:

 **team_config.json:**
 ```json